Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Ultimately, the decision to perform REBOA on patients at high risk for hemorrhagic death will depend on the specific injury pattern, individual provider experience, team training, and local resources.

-REBOA Use By Non-Surgical Resuscitation Teams
+Partial REBOA Use By Non-Surgical Resuscitation Teams

 Advanced resuscitation teams may be utilized in austere environments as a bridge to surgical hemorrhage control.
 Data on the effectiveness of this approach are lacking.
-REBOA in this setting may be considered in the rare circumstance that all of the following conditions are met:
+However, the development of the partial occlusion REBOA catheter opens a window for potential use prior to surgical team handoff.

-3. Blood product resuscitation, preferably whole blood, is available but failing to resuscitate the patient
+3. Blood product resuscitation, preferably whole blood, is available but failing to resuscitate the patient.

 REBOA Pitfalls